sir27/sir27.github.io/students.md

 #### MS student already at UMass Lowell

-I advise MS students on independent studies for course credit, supervise their theses, and pay them as RAs.
+I advise MS students on independent studies for course credit and supervise their theses (I do not currently have RA positions for MS students).
 Send me an email with your CV and a brief description of your research interests.
 If you have no prior experience with HCI or with user studies, I will probably recommend that you take HCI, HRI, or a related class before applying for a research position.

 #### Undergraduate student already at UMass Lowell